aorti017/pygenius/README.md

 ATTENTION
 ==========
-Due to updates concerning the api utilized by this project development has tentatively ceased.
+Due to updates concerning the api utilized by this project, development and support have tentatively ceased.

 PyGenius
 ==========